halcyonnouveau/soppo/docs/design.md

 type User struct {
 	Name  string
 	Address *Address //soppo:nilable
 }
 ```

 When importing a Go package with `//soppo:generated`:
-- Struct fields with `//soppo:nilable` are treated as nilable
+- Fields with `//soppo:nilable` are treated as nilable
-- Struct fields WITHOUT the marker are non-nilable (even pointer types)
+- Fields **without** the marker are non-nilable
 - Types marked `//soppo:enum` support pattern matching

 When importing regular Go packages (no marker):
 - All pointer/slice/map/chan/func/interface types are assumed nilable
-- No enum support (treated as regular structs)

 This allows Soppo projects to depend on generated Go from other Soppo projects while preserving nil safety guarantees.